 Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/11064

-Title: Visually-Guided Braking: The Optical Variables, Control Strategies and the Effect of Vehicle Dynamics
+Title: Visually-Guided Braking: the Optical Variables, Control Strategies and the Effect of Vehicle Dynamics

 Authors: Kadıhasanoğlu, Didem